Philip Danforth Armour: Life and career

 In order to get his meat products to market Armour followed the lead of rival Gustavus Swift when he established the Armour Refrigerator Line in 1883.
-Armour's endeavor soon became the largest private refrigerator car fleet in the U.S., which by 1900 listed over 12,000 units on its roster, all built in Armour's own car plant.
+Armour's endeavor became the largest private refrigerator car fleet in the U.S., which by 1900 listed over 12,000 units on its roster, all built in Armour's car plant.
 The General American Transportation Corporation would assume ownership of the line in 1932.

-In the late 1880s, he was solicited by Peter Demens to invest in his Orange Belt Railroad running across central Florida, and one of the depots was named in his honor.
-In 1900, while terminally ill he wintered in Southern California, probably due to his association with Demens, and his namesake son Philip Jr. came to visit, caught pneumonia and suddenly died on January 29.
-The next winter Philip Sr. was too ill to travel to California, and died in Chicago.
+In the late 1880s, he was solicited by Peter Demens to invest in his Orange Belt Railway running across central Florida, and one of the depots was named in his honor.
+In 1900, while terminally ill he wintered in Southern California, probably due to his association with Demens, and his son Philip Jr. came to visit, caught pneumonia and suddenly died on January 29.
+The next winter Armour was too ill to travel to California, and he died in Chicago.

 His meatpacking plants pioneered new principles of large-scale organization and refrigeration to the industry.
-Armour implemented the assembly line in order to speed up production, was one of the first to reduce the tremendous waste when slaughtering of hogs by refining and selling waste products.
+Armour implemented the assembly line in order to speed up production, and he was one of the first to reduce the tremendous waste when slaughtering of hogs by refining and selling waste products.
 His biggest concern was ensuring that every part of the animal was made useful, "thus, out of meatpacking came auxiliary industries such as glue, fertilizer, margarine, lard, [and] gelatin."
 Armour famously declared that he made use of "everything but the squeal".
 By developing these profitable manufacturing innovations and expanding the reach of his company, Armour & Co. became one of the largest meatpacking firms in America by the 1890s.
 It earned an estimated $110 million in 1893 and established Armour's position as one of the great industrialists of the Gilded Age.